 When doing fine adjustments simply turn the rubber tip to whichever direction you need to move the head (and the camera) to.
 Needless to say, this is for precise adjustments.
 There is a bubble level indicator on each axis (three in total) which lets you keep an eye on whether your camera is perfectly balanced or not.

 The Manfrotto 405 is a great piece of tool.
-At a price of $519.88 it would be a good investment if you are not into testing lenses or have more than two cameras to play with.
+At a price of Price not available it would be a good investment if you are not into testing lenses or have more than two cameras to play with.
 Also, if you don’t mind a bit of weight.
 The Manfrotto 405 is stable and gives precise control over your camera positioning.

 Manfrotto 405 Vs. 410 Junior Geared Head